TITLE 15 GAMBLING AND LIQUOR CONTROL

 (b) A party to a proceeding has the right

-to present a direct case, cross-examine each witness, submit legal arguments and otherwise participate fully in the proceeding.
+to present a direct case, cross-examine each witness, submit legal arguments

 (c) A

 by the commission presiding officer.
-Parties

-may appear with counsel or other representatives of their choice.
-Counsel must be an attorney licensed to
+Parties may appear with counsel or an industry representative of their

-(d) A non-party to a proceeding who
+(f) A non-party to a proceeding who

 wishes to appear in a contested case pending before the commission must prove